NSERC Funding opportunities

 Umbrella group members

 NSERC defines an umbrella organization as an association of groups that work together formally to coordinate activities or pool resources.
 The umbrella organization provides services, support, resources and/or an identity to the smaller organizations.
-Members of umbrella groups may submit individual applications but must include an explanation of any relationship and/or overlap with PromoScience grants awarded to their head office (see Organization’s Financial Status).
+Members of umbrella groups may submit individual applications but must include an explanation of any relationship and/or overlap with PromoScience grants awarded to their head office (see the Organization’s financial status section below).

 • an executive summary of up to 150 words, including the nature and goals of the program, the number of young people or educators to be reached and an overview of how the PromoScience funding would be spent